nibuman/sudoku_solver/README.md

 ### GUI interface

-Plugins ending in 'GUI' will launch a graphical interface
+Plugins ending in 'GUI' will launch a graphical interface.
+A board or built-in board can be passed by the commandline as above, but it is not necessary.

+- `sudokusolve -u 'kivy_GUI'`  will launch a blank GUI

 ## Plugins